Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Introduction

-Consider the composite convex minimization problem where $\E$ is a finite-dimensional real vector space and each functional component $F^{(k)}:\fdef$ is a convex function belonging to some class $\mathcal{F}_k(\E)$ --- e.g., smooth or non-smooth, strongly convex or not, indicator functions, \revv{etc.\@ ---} for which some operations are assumed to be available in closed-form (e.g., computing a gradient, projecting on the domain, computing a proximal step, etc.).
+Consider the composite convex minimization problem where $\E$ is a finite-dimensional real vector space and each functional component $F^{(k)}:\fdef$ is a convex function belonging to some class $\mathcal{F}_k(\E)$---e.g., smooth or nonsmooth, strongly convex or not, indicator functions---for which some operations are assumed to be available in closed form (e.g., computing a gradient, projecting on the domain, computing a proximal step).

 We are interested in the composite optimization problem~\eqref{eq:origOpt} because it naturally allows representing and exploiting a lot of the structure in many problems, which can play a major role in our ability to efficiently solve them (see~\cite{nesterov2007gradient} among others).
-In addition, the class of composite convex optimization problems arises very commonly in practice, as it contains for example constrained, $\ell_1$- and $\ell_2$-regularized convex optimization problems.
+In addition, the class of composite convex optimization problems arises very commonly in practice, as it contains, for example, constrained, $\ell_1$- and $\ell_2$-regularized convex optimization problems.

-We focus on black-box oracle-based algorithms that use first-order information to approximately solve~\eqref{eq:origOpt}, and in particular on obtaining \revv{exact and global} worst-case guarantees \revv{on} their performances.
-That is, for a given algorithm, we simultaneously seek to obtain \rev{worst-case guarantees} --- for example on objective function accuracy --- and an instance of~\eqref{eq:origOpt} on which the algorithm behaves as such.
-In this work, we investigate fixed-step linear first-order methods, which include among others fixed-step projected, proximal, conditional and inexact (sub)gradient methods.
+We focus on black-box oracle-based algorithms that use first-order information to approximately solve~\eqref{eq:origOpt} and in particular on obtaining \revv{exact and global} worst-case guarantees \revv{on} their performances.
+That is, for a given algorithm, we simultaneously seek to obtain \rev{worst-case guarantees}---for example, on objective function accuracy---and an instance of~\eqref{eq:origOpt} for which the algorithm behaves as such.
+In this work, we investigate fixed-step linear first-order methods (FSLFOM), which include among others fixed-step projected, proximal, conditional, and inexact (sub)gradient methods.

-This work builds on the recent idea of performance estimation, first developed by Drori and Teboulle in~\cite{Article:Drori} and followed-up by Kim and Fessler~\cite{kim2014optimized} and the authors~\cite{taylor2015smooth}.
+This work builds on the recent idea of performance estimation, first developed by Drori and Teboulle in~\cite{Article:Drori} and followed up on by Kim and Fessler~\cite{kim2014optimized} and the authors~\cite{taylor2015smooth}.
 The approach was initially tailored for obtaining upper bounds on the worst-case behavior of fixed-step gradient methods for unconstrained minimization of a single smooth convex objective function.
 Motivated by subsequent results (see among others~\cite{kim2015convergence,kim2014optimized}) we extend the framework of performance estimation to the composite case involving a much broader class of algorithms and function classes (see \secref{sec:priorwork} for more details about previous works).